Alternatives to Cold Calling

 Some salespeople rarely make cold calls.
 They've developed other prospecting activities that can produce the sales they need without having to spend long hours on the phone.
 If that sounds good to you, you'll need to put in the time developing said alternative prospecting channels so that you're getting enough leads from those sources that cold calling becomes unnecessary.

 Another good source of warm leads is referrals from existing prospects and customers.
 The final stage of the sales cycle, after closing the sale, is asking for referrals to friends and colleagues of your new customer.
-Because these referred leads know your customer and he can (hopefully) confirm how happy he is with his new product, it's much easier to close a referred lead than a cold lead.
+Because these referred leads know your customer and they can (hopefully) confirm how happy they are with the new product, it's much easier to close a referred lead than a cold lead.

 Direct mail is a traditional way to reach out to prospects, but it is also the most expensive.
 A simple letter will only cost you for supplies and postage, but if you decide to put together a professional direct mail package with a brochure, you can end up spending a great deal of money on design and printing costs.
 On the other hand, if you have a good lead list you can end up with very high returns on direct mail solicitations.